Traffic Light System Examples

 Consistent with claimed crop group

 Consistency with claimed crop group is checked by crop-group classification, similarity and distance markers.
 These markers are used as proxy for detecting farming activity, since annual crops don't grow by themselves.
-Below we give Browser App screenshots for few example FOIs that are given green assignment in this node.
-If a FOI fails at this node, it still doesn't get assigned a Yellow, since main basic payment scheme requirement is that farmland is farmed.
+Below we give a few example FOIs that are given green assignment in this node.
+If a FOI fails at this node, it still doesn't get assigned a Yellow, since the main basic payment scheme requirement is that farmland is farmed.
 It's not important what kind of crop is cultivated on arable land, as long as it is being farmed.
-In the remaining nodes of this tree we check, if signals provide any evidence of farming activity.
-If the answer is yes, then a FOI that fails crop-group consistency check, can still get a green assignment.
+In the remaining nodes of this tree we check if signals provide any evidence of farming activity.
+If the answer is yes, then a FOI that fails crop-group consistency check can still get a green assignment.

 Arable land Example Arable land Example